Kelly van Zon

-General Interest
+Biography

 Van Zon began playing table tennis at the age of nine at TTV BSM Dongen.
 She made her international debut at the 2002 Malmö Open in Sweden.
 Due to a functional disability of her left hip and leg she competes in Class 7 competitions.
 Besides competing at a top level in table tennis, she studies Marketing and Communication at Johan Cruijff College in Nijmegen, which allows her to successfully combine sport and studies.
 Van Zon's old club in Dongen named their practice hall after her, the Kelly Van Zon Sportszaal.

 By winning the title at the 2011 European Championships in Split, Croatia, she qualified directly for the London 2012 Paralympics.
-On this Paralympic Games, she won gold by defeating the Russian Yulia Ovsyannikova.
-In 2016, she prolonged her Paralympic title by winning the final and defeating the Turkish Kubra Korkut.
+At those Paralympic Games, she won gold by defeating the Russian Yulia Ovsyannikova.
+In 2016, she added to her Paralympic titles by winning the final and defeating the Turkish Kubra Korkut.

 Van Zon was strongly tipped for the delayed 2020 Summer Paralympics.